News and Coming Events

 Mary Coloe, who had to step down as FBS President and as a member of the Executive early in 2016, has now become available again, and the Executive has appointed her as Vice-President for the remainder of the year.
 Chris Monaghan remains as President.

 The 2016 National FBS Conference will be held Monday and Tuesday, 2627 September 2016, at Yarra Theological Union, 34 Bedford Street, Box Hill.
 The keynote speaker will be Matthias Henze, Professor of Hebrew Bible and Early Judaism at Rice University, Houston, Texas.

 |August Sydney Meeting|

-The next FBS Sydney event will be held on Friday, 19 August from 1.00-2:30pm with a special international guest speaker Dr Iain Provan, Marshall Sheppard Professor of Biblical Studies at Regent College, Canada.
-The topic for his talk will be:
+The next FBS Sydney event was held on Friday, 19 August, with a special international guest speaker, Dr Iain Provan, Marshall Sheppard Professor of Biblical Studies at Regent College, Canada.
+The topic for his talk was:

 Pain in Childbirth?
 Further Thoughts on An Attractive Fragment (1 Chronicles 4:910).